 When the solicitation refers to "3.
 Project Description," is this referring to the entire proposal submission (the sum of all parts)?

 The Project Description (Project Narrative) includes sections 3a - 3f which refers to the description of the project work (goals and objectives, background, who is your audience, work plan, who benefits, and provide a milestone schedule) that your organization plans to propose.
 The Project Description (Project Narrative) has a 15 page limit.

 Sections 3g - 3h is the proposal's budget narrative which is NOT a part of the Project Description (Project Narrative) 15 page limit.
-There is no page limit for the budget narrative for sections 3g - 3h.
+The detailed budget should not exceed 10 pages.